 But Benaiah’s dad may not have been the only one who influenced him.
 His grandfather could have played a role as well per II Samuel 23:20 and I Chronicles 11:22.
 There appears to be a bit of uncertainty on the exact translation of these two verses based on the incongruent translations.
 However, the KJV and NASB95 translations imply that Benaiah’s grandfather was also a valiant man.
 It would certainly be consistent with the warring nature of Jehoiada and Benaiah.

-Benaiah would continue that tradition and passed it to the next generation.
+Benaiah would continue that tradition and pass it on to the next generation.
 I Chronicles 27:6 informs us that Benaiah had a son who held a high command within a division under Benaiah’s control.
 We don’t know much else about Benaiah’s family, but there is a lot more to learn about this fearsome warrior.

 Benaiah Was a Warrior’s Warrior